peterhurford/batchman/README.md

 To do this, call `robust_batch(batch_fn, ...)` where `batched_fn` is the function that you want to use after applying `batch` to it, and `...` are the arguments you wanted to pass to `batched_fn`.

+The default amount of max retries is 3, but you can change th is by passing `batchman.retries`.

 ## Using Batchman with Big Data